Usage#

 device= ""

-idtrackerai -h prints the list of all possible command line arguments:
+Use the command idtrackerai -h to print the list of all possible command line arguments in your terminal:

 show this help message and exit